-This framework identifies the level of knowledge required by Pensions Committee members and senior officers to ensure that they can carry out effective decision making in respect of the Fund.
+This framework identifies the level of knowledge required by Pensions Committee members to ensure that they can carry out effective decision making in respect of the Fund.
+A separate Framework is in place in respect of the Pension Board.

 Level of knowledge required